 We also have an amended and restated loan agreement with Thermo (the "Loan Agreement").
 Our obligations to Thermo under the Loan Agreement are subordinated to all of our obligations under the Facility Agreement.
 Amounts outstanding under the Loan Agreement accrue interest at 12% per annum, which we capitalize and add to the outstanding principal in lieu of cash payments.
 We will make payments to Thermo only when permitted by the Facility Agreement.
 Principal and interest under the Loan Agreement become due and payable six months after the obligations under the Facility Agreement have been paid in full, or earlier if a change in control or any acceleration of the maturity of the loans under the Facility Agreement occurs.
-As of March 31, 2016, the principal amount outstanding was \$85.8 million, including \$42.3 million of interest that had accrued since 2009 with respect to the Thermo Loan Agreement.
+As of September 30, 2016, the principal amount outstanding was \$91.1 million, including \$47.6 million of interest that had accrued since 2009 with respect to the Thermo Loan Agreement.

-In connection with the 2015 GARA, Thermo and certain of its affiliates executed and delivered to the agent under the Facility Agreement the Second Thermo Group Undertaking Letter in which they agreed that, during the period commencing on the effective date of the 2015 GARA and ending on the later of March 31, 2018 and, if our 8.00% Notes Issued in 2013 have been redeemed in full, September 30, 2019, they will make, or cause to be made, available to us cash equity financing in the aggregate amount of \$30.0 million.
-Thermo must provide these funds if we request the funds or an event of default occurs and is continuing under the Facility Agreement, and Terrapin fails to purchase shares of our voting common stock to provide us with cash proceeds requested under the August 2015 Terrapin Agreement.
-The balance of this commitment will be reduced by any cash equity financing that we receive during the Commitment Period from Thermo or an external equity funding source, including Terrapin, and which we use as an Equity Cure Contribution.
-In August 2015 and February 2016, the Company drew \$15 million and \$6.5 million, respectively, under the August 2015 Terrapin Agreement.
-Thermo's remaining cash equity commitment was \$8.5 million as of March 31, 2016.
+In connection with the 2015 GARA, Thermo and certain of its affiliates executed and delivered to the agent under the Facility Agreement the Second Thermo Group Undertaking Letter in which they agreed that, during the period commencing on the effective date of the 2015 GARA and ending on the later of March 31, 2018 and, if our 2013 8.00% Notes have been redeemed in full, September 30, 2019, they would make, or cause to be made, available to us cash equity financing in the aggregate amount of \$30.0 million.
+Thermo was obligated to provide these funds if we requested the funds or an event of default occurred under the Facility Agreement, and Terrapin failed to purchase shares of our voting common stock to provide us with cash proceeds requested under the August 2015 Terrapin Agreement.
+The balance of this commitment was reduced by any cash equity financing that we received during the Commitment Period from Thermo or an external equity funding source, including Terrapin, and which we used as an Equity Cure Contribution.
+In August 2015, February 2016 and June 2016, we drew \$15 million, \$6.5 million and \$22.0 million, respectively, under the August 2015 Terrapin Agreement.
+As a result, Thermo had no remaining cash equity commitment as of September 30, 2016 under this letter.
 All of the transactions between us and Thermo and its affiliates were reviewed and approved on our behalf by a Special Committee of our independent directors, who were represented by independent counsel.

-See discussion in Note 3: Long-Term Debt and Other Financing Arrangements in our condensed consolidated financial statements for further discussion of the Second Thermo Group Undertaking Letter, the Equity Agreement, and the Thermo Loan Agreement.
+See discussion in Note 3: Long-Term Debt and Other Financing Arrangements to our condensed consolidated financial statements for further discussion of the Second Thermo Group Undertaking Letter, the Equity Agreement, and the Thermo Loan Agreement.